Nicolás Idrobo

 Welcome to my website!

-I am a Ph.D.
-Candidate in Political Science at the University of Pennsylvania, and starting in July 2025, I will be a Postdoctoral Research Associate in the Program for Quantitative and Analytical Political Science (QAPS) in the Department of Politics at Princeton University.
+I am a Postdoctoral Research Associate in the Program for Quantitative and Analytical Political Science (QAPS) in the Department of Politics at Princeton University.
+I will be on the academic job market in Fall 2025.

-I also study questions in political economy and methodology, with a regional focus on Latin America.
-My work has been published in the Journal of Politics and Cambridge Elements.
+Beyond this, I study political economy and methodology, with a regional focus on Latin America.
+My work has appeared in the Journal of Politics and Cambridge Elements, among other outlets, and will soon appear in World Development.

 Contact information: